PKpKDdEa/FocusLeveling/README.md

 # Focus Leveling: Study & Conquer

 ## Project Overview
-This is a proposal and development repository for "Focus Leveling: Study & Conquer," an RPG-style time logging app designed for students.
+This is an open-sourced project from HKU CS team for "Focus Leveling: Study & Conquer," an RPG-style time logging app designed for students.
 The app encourages post-task logging to help users reflect on their actual accomplishments, reducing stress and boosting motivation.

 ## Team Members
 - Bosco